 Why is an ASCE 41 assessment required?

 An American Society of Civil Engineers (ASCE) 41 assessment is a seismic evaluation that identifies the structural deficiencies of the building under seismic loading relative to a performance objective.
 By utilizing the ASCE 41 standardized approach to assess Portland’s URM buildings, we will be able to identify those URM buildings that pose the greatest risk and consistently implement the seismic retrofit policy.
 A structural engineer will use this evaluation to devise a building-specific retrofit strategy to achieve the prescribed seismic performance of both structural and non-structural components of the building.
-In addition, an evaluation by a structural engineer is required to distinguish between URM Class 3 and Class 4 buildings.
-URM Class 4 buildings are essentially URM Class 3 buildings but qualify for a lower standard of upgrade if they meet certain building characteristics as outlined in the URM Seismic Retrofit Standards report.

 How is Portland proposing to help URM building owners implement the policy?